+The Carnatic Wars were fought between 1744 and 1763.
 In Indian history, numerous battles were fought for succession, territory, and expansion.
 Among others, a few wars such as the famous Carnatic War are remembered for the massive loss of human lives and the far-reaching impact they had on the Indian subcontinent.
-These wars not only shaped the political landscape but also left a huge impact on economic, cultural, and social aspects.
+These wars not only shaped the political aspects but also left a huge impact on economic, cultural and social aspects.
 The Carnatic Wars refer to military conflicts that arose in the mid-18th century between the French East India Company and the British East India Company.
 These wars took place in India’s coastal Carnatic region which was then a dependency of Hyderabad State.
-Moreover, the Carnatic wars were fought between 1744 and 1763.

 Background: India during the 1700s